2 hurt in southwest Wichita shooting

-WPD says officers found one man in his early 20s at the scene with non-life threatening injuries.
-A second man, also in his early 20s, arrived at a local hospital with non-life threatening injuries, saying he was at the same address.
+Officers found one man in his early 20s at the scene with non-life-threatening injuries.
+A second man, also in his early 20s, arrived at a local hospital with non-life-threatening injuries, saying he was at the same address.

 Sgt.
 Joe Camp says they don’t believe this incident was random.
 He says there may have been a celebration inside a home when someone began shooting.